cellrank.kernels.VelocityKernel¶

 : Nothing, just plots and modifies

-with a key based onkey_added
+obsmwith a key based on thekey_added.

-- VelocityKernel.plot_random_walks(n_sims=100, max_iter=0.25, seed=None, successive_hits=0, start_ixs=None, stop_ixs=None, basis='umap', cmap='gnuplot', linewidth=1.0, linealpha=0.3, ixs_legend_loc=None, n_jobs=None, backend='loky', show_progress_bar=True, figsize=None, dpi=None, save=None, **kwargs)#
+- VelocityKernel.plot_random_walks(n_sims=100, max_iter=0.25, seed=None, successive_hits=0, start_ixs=None, stop_ixs=None, basis='umap', cmap='gnuplot', linewidth=1.0, linealpha=0.3, ixs_legend_loc=None, n_jobs=None, backend='loky', show_progress_bar=True, figsize=None, dpi=None, save=None, **kwargs)¶

 Plot random walks in an embedding.